johngrantuk/near-playground/README.md

 * If we have a smart contract with the function: ```export function getUserClicks(user: string): u64```
 * In the Javascript we pass user info using: ```nearplace.contract.getUserClicks({ user: nearlib.dev.myAccountId }); ```

+Events - NEAR doesn't have support for contract logging.
+I just polled the smart contract like they do in the examples.
+I'm not sure how practical/scalable this is in real life though.

 ## To Do

-Tests

-Add wallet integration

-Event - would be cool to light sign when other people click.
-This is currently [not supported](https://docs.nearprotocol.com/the_basics/reference-do-things#events) on NEAR.
+Add wallet integration - at the moment I don't want to add a Wallet because I think it would stop people interacting.
+As far as I can see it would be easy to integrate a NEAR Wallet as the code is nicely done.